 About Me

-My work has been featured in Fox News, NBC News, Univision, Telemundo, WBEZ, and El Espectador.
-You can find my research available on SSRN and Google Scholar.
+My work has been featured on Fox News, NBC News, Univision, Telemundo, WBEZ, and El Espectador.
+My research is also available on SSRN and Google Scholar.